 Style is also personality dependent.
 For instance, does the buyer interrupt a lot?
 And if so, it is your responsibility to remember where the conversation veered off.
+Adapt to the buyer.
 One more advantage of taking notes as he speaks.

 Preferred mode and Time of Communication